Jack Paar: Radio and films

 Paar returned to radio in 1950, hosting The $64 Question for one season, then quitting in a wage dispute after the show's sponsor pulled out and NBC insisted everyone involved take a pay cut.

 In 1956, he gave radio one more try, hosting a disc jockey effort on ABC called The Jack Paar Show.
 Paar once described that show as "so modest we did it from the basement rumpus room of our house in Bronxville."

 Television

-Paar got his first taste of television in the early 1950s, appearing as a comic on The Ed Sullivan Show and hosting two game shows, Up To Paar (1952) and Bank on the Stars (1953), before hosting The Morning Show (1954) on CBS.
-He had The Jack Paar Show on CBS, a Monday-Friday 1-1:30 p.m.
-Eastern Time program that ended on in May 1956.
+Paar got his first taste of television in the early 1950s, appearing as a comic on The Ed Sullivan Show, and hosting two game shows, Up To Paar (1952) and Bank on the Stars (1953), before hosting The Morning Show (1954) on CBS.

+Paar had The Jack Paar Show on CBS, a Monday–Friday 1–1:30 p.m.
+Eastern Time program that ended in May 1956.

 Paar guest-starred twice in 1958 on Polly Bergen's short-lived NBC comedy/variety show, The Polly Bergen Show.